-This is a common epilepsy syndrome that begins anywhere between the ages of eight and 26 years.
-But it usually starts between the ages of 12 and 16.
+This is a common epilepsy syndrome that begins anywhere between the ages of 8 and 26 years; but it usually starts between the ages of 12 and 16.
 It is more common in girls than boys.

-People who have JME have three types of seizures: myoclonic, tonic-clonic and absence seizures.
+People who have JME have 3 types of seizures: myoclonic, tonic-clonic and absence seizures.

-Myoclonic seizures cause you to have sudden jerks of your muscles, either in your arms, legs, face or whole body.
-These seizures usually happen soon after you wake up and possibly when you are getting dressed or having breakfast.
-You may also have them in the evening if you are tired.
+Myoclonic seizures cause sudden jerks of the muscles, either in the arms, legs, face or whole body.
+These seizures usually happen soon after waking up and sometimes when getting dressed or having breakfast.
+They may also happen in the evening or when the person is tired.

-Two thirds of all people with JME also have tonic-clonic seizures.
-They usually happen in the morning, within an hour or two hours of waking up.
-You are more likely to have these seizures if you have been to bed late the night before, or have woken up earlier than usual.
+Two thirds of people with JME also have tonic-clonic seizures.
+They usually happen in the morning, within an hour or two of waking up.
+These are more likely to occur if the person with JME has been to bed late the night before, or has woken up earlier than usual.

 About one third to one half of children and young people with JME also have absence seizures.
 These can happen at any time of the day, but are most likely in the morning.

-Photosensitivity means that the myoclonic or tonic-clonic seizures are triggered by flickering or flashing light.
-It affects around four out of 10 people with JME.
+Photosensitivity means that the myoclonic or tonic-clonic seizures are triggered by flickering or flashing light at certain frequencies.
+It affects around 4 out of 10 people with JME.
 Photosensitivity will usually show on the electroencephalogram (EEG) if you have JME.
 Specific advice will be given about photosensitivity.

-It is important that the doctor making a diagnosis has a full account of what happens to you during your seizures.
-This is especially important if you are having any myoclonic or ‘jerk’ seizures, which can be easily missed.
+It is important that the doctor making a diagnosis has a full account of what happens during the seizures.
+This is especially important if the person with JME has myoclonic or ‘jerk’ seizures, which can be easily missed.

-If you have JME, the EEG is usually abnormal, and shows epileptic discharges coming from both sides of your brain at the same time.
+The EEG is usually abnormal, and shows epileptic discharges coming from both sides of the brain at the same time.
 These are called generalised discharges.
 Some people may be photosensitive.

-Many people with JME have their seizures controlled with epilepsy medicines, particularly sodium valproate (Epilim).
+The seizures in JME are usually fully controlled with epilepsy medicines, particularly sodium valproate (Epilim).
 Sometimes lamotrigine (Lamictal) may be taken.
 Other medicines, including levetiracetam (Keppra) and clonazepam (Rivotril), may also be helpful.

-Around eight out of every 10 people with JME need to take epilepsy medicines for the rest of their lives.
+Around 8 out of every 10 people with JME need to take epilepsy medicines for the rest of their lives.
 If the medicine is stopped, it is common for seizures to return.

 Living with juvenile myoclonic epilepsy

-If you have JME, you are likely to have seizures if you don’t get enough sleep.
-Drinking alcohol can also make your seizures more likely.
+People with JME are likely to have seizures if they don’t get enough sleep.
+Drinking alcohol can also be a trigger for seizures.